RECOMMENDED

 GIVE IT TO: MS, HS

-WHAT I LIKED: I loved this!
+I loved this!
 It’s kind of like Clueless meets Disney’s Cars.
 For a little while there, Corrinne isn’t really all that likeable.
-She’s rude to her family, a terrible big sister, and shallow, shallow, shallow.
+She is rude to her family, a terrible big sister, and shallow, shallow, shallow.
 But over time, Corrinne finds the real person she is meant to be.
-The romance is very slow-building, which I always love.
+The romance is a slow-build, which I always love.
 I also enjoyed many laugh-out-loud moments.

 It’s well-paced.
 I was immersed in Corrinne’s voice and story right from the first few pages.
 I read the whole thing in one sitting.